sajidsarker/sajidsarker.github.io/_posts/2022-08-14-cogitio-ergo-sum.md

 At best, artificial intelligence takes input and generates output to imitate the symptoms of thought - a shadow of human capacity.

 *Cogit-I/O, ergo sum.
 I think with I/O, therefore I am.*

+It is also the state of affairs.
+We will soon all be augmenting our thinking, decisions, and productivity with artificial intelligence that has been trained on the inputs of past human endeavours.